TUNING SYSTEMS, SOUND & FREQUENCIES

 More information: XenHarmonic

 In musical tuning, a temperament is a system of tuning which slightly compromises the pure intervals of just intonation in order to meet other requirements of the system.
-Most instruments in modern Western music are tuned in the equal temperament system.
+Most instruments in modern Western music are tuned with the equal temperament system.

 ROELS WORLD ARTICLES ABOUT TEMPERAMENT